Scientific Committee

 Ulrich Schadler

-Since 2019, he has held a Chair in Cultural History of Antiquity and the Middle Ages at the University of Fribourg (CH).
-Since 2017, he has been collaborating with Véronique Dasen on the project “Locus Ludi” (ERC Advanced Grant) and conducting research on the History of games for more than 25 years.
-He is a founding member of the Board Game Studies (BGS) group, which annually organizes the international colloquium of the same name, and a member of the editorial board of the BGS Journal (De Gruyter, online).
-Together with Rainer Buland, he is the editor of the series of publications entitled “Ludographie”.
+Since 2019, Ulrich Schadler has held a Chair in Cultural History of Antiquity and the Middle Ages at the University of Fribourg.
+Since 2017, he has been collaborating with Véronique Dasen on the “Locus Ludi” project (ERC Advanced Grant).
+He has been conducting research on the history of games for over 25 years.
+He is a founding member of the Board Game Studies (BGS) group, which organizes the annual international colloquium of the same name, and is a member of the editorial board of the BGS Journal (De Gruyter, online).
+With Rainer Buland, he is editor of the series of publications titled Ludographie.

 -